 Tape-in extensions blend nicely with short hair because they come in small pieces that look much more natural than clip-ins or wefts.
 The tape lasts a couple of months, depending on the speed of the hair growth.
 After the hair has grown out, the extensions need to be removed and reinstalled.

-Tape in the application process is a bit more complicated than clip-in, but it’s still easy to do.
+Tape in the application process is a bit more complicated than clip-in, but it’s still easy.
 You don’t need any special tools or wands!
 Just a set of tape in wefts and a little bit of patience.
 Below is a guide on how to install tape-in extensions on short hair; it is not that hard.

 Hair extensions are a great way to push your hair's beauty, length, and volume.
 Whether…